 There are a few things to consider when planning and booking a road trip.

 - Consider the size of RV that you need.
 This is normally based on how many people are travelling in the party.
 Two people can travel in the smallest CanaDream RVs (TCA or DVC) but they may want more space and enjoy the SVC.
-Indeed a family of 2 adults and 2 children can easily fit in the SVC but, if the kids are large teenagers, we’d recommend the MHB or the MHA.
+Indeed a family of 2 adults and 2 children can easily fit in the SVC but, if the kids are large teenagers, we’d recommend the MHB, the MHA or the MHX.
 So, thinking about the sleeping arrangements will help you confirm the largest RV size you need.

 - Concerned about driving an RV? - We see thousands of Guests each year who are driving an RV for the first time and are often a little scared of handling the larger units, but they all return totally loving the experience.
 So, don’t be too worried.
 Of course, RVs are much larger than your normal car, but they are surprisingly easy to drive and easy to manoeuvre.
 If you select the size of RV to match your comfort level, that’s a good start.
 You do need some self-confidence and we always recommend you use a spotter (someone outside the RV) to help guide you when reversing and parking.
-We have a useful safe driving video which provides some helpful tips.
+Read our blog which answers the question "How easy is it to drive an RV" and view our useful safe driving video which also provides some helpful tips.

 - Who is going to drive the RV?
 You need a full driving license and must be 21 years of age or older.
 Included in the rental charge is one driver so if you want an additional driver, don’t forget to add this option in.
 Every driver must be individually insured and listed on the rental agreement or the insurance will be invalid.